-25 If imports and domestic goods were similar products (close substitutes), more imports would presumably reduce domestic production; if imports and domestic goods were dissimilar products (imperfect substitutes), more imports would leave domestic production relatively unaffected.
+25If imports and domestic goods were similar products (close substitutes), more imports would presumably reduce domestic production; if imports and domestic goods were dissimilar products (imperfect substitutes), more imports would leave domestic production relatively unaffected.

-26 Thus, whether the Tariff of 1816 was crucial to the preservation of early American industry is unclear.
-In the case of cotton textiles, Zevin (1971, 128) concluded that "while the tariff may have had demand augmenting effects which contributed to the cyclical recovery from the postwar depression, the tariff made no significant contribution to the secular growth of American demand for New England mill products over the period from 1815 to 1833."
-In Taussig's (1931, 35) view, the early progress of the cotton textile industry, "though perhaps somewhat promoted by the minimum duty of 1816, would hardly have been much retarded in the absence of protective duties."
+26Thus, whether the Tariff Act of 1816 was crucial to the preservation of early American industry is unclear.
+In the case of cotton textiles, Zevin (1971, p.
+128) concludes that "while the tariff may have had demand augmenting effects which contributed to the cyclical recovery from the postwar depression, the tariff made no significant contribution to the secular growth of American demand for New England mill products over the period from 1815 to 1833."
+In Taussig's (1931, p.
+35) view, the early progress of the cotton textile industry, though perhaps somewhat promoted by the minimum duty of 1816, would hardly have been much retarded" in the absence of protective duties.'

-27 Of course, in other industries where foreign-produced goods were a close substitute for domestically-produced goods, the tariff may have been important in supporting domestic output.
-For example, the antebellum iron industry
+27Of course, in other industries where foreign-produced goods were a close substitute for domestically produced goods, the tariff may have been important in supporting domestic output.
+For example, the antebellum iron industry was much more vulnerable to foreign competition than the cotton industry.
+Davis & Irwin (2008) find that domestic iron production was about 30-40% greater than it would have been without tariff protection.